Solving staff shortages

 Getting staff to work extra or differently

 Do you already employ staff?
-If so, you can discuss with them whether they can work more hours to accommodate any extra work.
+If so, you can ask them if they can work more hours to accommodate any extra work or a staff shortage.
 For example, someone working part-time.
-You can also ask them to retrain in the field where staff shortages exist within your company.
+You can also ask employees to retrain in the field where staff shortages exist within your company.
 That way, you will not have to hire new staff immediately.

 Hiring foreign staff

-You can also look for staff abroad.
+You can also look for staff abroad to solve your staff shortage.
 You should first do so within the European Economic Area (EEA) and Switzerland.
 Can you not find suitable employees there?
 Then you may start recruiting in other countries.
 You need to check if you need to apply for a visa or work permit.

 Check in advance what is involved in hiring foreign staff.